rohanisme/Git-Documentation/README.md

 git pull:

 Pull requests let you tell others about changes you've pushed to a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

+#####git stage
+A staging step in git allows you to continue making changes to the working directory, and when you decide you wanna interact with version control, it allows you to record changes in small commits.
+	So the staging area is like:
+		>a cache of files that you want to commit

 # git Checkout